 Unfortunately, this question is impossible to answer.
 Many countries have no registration process for animals.
 Not to mention, the number of strays that populate the streets is unknown.
 It is estimated by the World Animal Foundation that there are around 900 million dogs in the world.
 This includes pets and free-roaming animals.

-In 2022, there were an estimated 104 million pet dogs in Europe.11 And in 2022, there were an estimated 51.2 million pet dogs in China.3 Currently, Brazil has the highest number of small dogs per capita worldwide.
+In 2022, there were an estimated 104 million pet dogs in Europe.1 And in 2022, there were an estimated 51.2 million pet dogs in China.2 Currently, Brazil has the highest number of small dogs per capita worldwide.

 How does the United States compare to these other countries?
-In 2023, there were close to 90 million pet dogs in the U.S.9 The United States dog population is steadily increasing and is projected to reach 135 million by 2039.9
+In 2024, there were 89.7 million pet dogs in the U.S.3

 How Many U.S. Households Own A Pet?

 Americans are fond of having furry (or scaly or feathery) pets in their homes.
-According to the 2023-2024 APPA National Pet Owners Survey, 66% of U.S. households own a pet.
-This is about 86.9 million households.
-Dogs were by far the most common pets, with 65.1 million homes owning a dog, followed closely by cats with 46.5 million homes.
-Other common pets in U.S. households include freshwater fish, birds, small animals, reptiles, horses, and saltwater fish.5
+According to the 2024 APPA National Pet Owners Survey, about 82 million U.S. households own a pet.
+Dogs were by far the most common pets, with 58 million homes owning a dog, followed closely by cats with 40 million homes.
+Other common pets in U.S. households include freshwater fish, birds, small animals, reptiles, horses, and saltwater fish.4

 Fun Fact